scientiac/pullfinger/README.md

         Security Measures: Utilizes digital certificates to verify the identity of servers and websites, enhancing trust and security.
         Usage: Widely employed for secure online transactions, protecting login credentials, and safeguarding sensitive data.

+For more info on why I built it visit [map.scientiac.space](https://map.scientiac.space/thoughts/gtk-finger-client/).

 # Installation Guide

 ### Windows